SharePoint/sp-dev-docs/docs/apis/migration-api-reference.md

 Optional.

-A **String** value that contains the valid URL, including SAS token, to access the user-provided Azure Queue for migration job progress.
+A **String** value that contains the valid URL, including the SAS token, to access the user-provided Azure Queue for migration job progress.
 Use `null` if receiving import status updates isn't necessary.

 If this value isn't `null`, and the SAS token contains the correct permissions, Migration API writes import status updates to the queue at the URL provided.

 Share the notification queue among multiple migration jobs.
 Migration API identifies each job with unique Job ID values in the notification queue.

-See [Azure](migration-azure.md) for instructions of using Azure Queue in migration.
+See [Azure](migration-azure.md) for instructions on using Azure Queue in migration.
 Check [Migration events in Azure Queue](migration-events.md) for types of events.

 Requires `Add`, `Read`, and `Update` permissions only.
 If the SAS token has other permissions, the migration job will be unable to add events to the queue.